fiskl-accounting/help-docs/docs/Plans-Billing/manage-your-subscription.md

 The left card shows your current plan, price, any discounts, and the next billing date.
 The top right of the card has either an "X" or a round arrow icon:

 - "X": Cancels your subscription at the end of the current period.
-You'll revert to the free plan with limited features.
+You'll revert to the free plan with limited features
 - Round arrow icon: Appears if you've cancelled but are still in the current billing period.
-Selecting this will revert the cancellation.
+Selecting this will revert the cancellation

 ### Saved card